Pickleboyonline/solid-native/README.md

 The bundler should then be running on port 8080.

 From there, open the iOS app in `packages/ios`.
 Run the app in the simulator and it should load the test app in `packages/test_app`.
 Note, live reload/hot reload is not supported yet, so re-run the iOS app when you make a change to the test app!

+## Docs
+Powered by [lume](https://lume.land/).
+Use the command `deno task lume:serve` to view a local instance of the docs or go to https://pickleboyonline.github.io/solid-native/.
+I plan on putting a roadmap there.

 ## TODO